You Should Have Left: Plot

 One night, Ella sees the shadow of a man on the wall.
 The next morning, she asks Susanna why people dislike Theo.
 Susanna reluctantly explains that Theo's first wife drowned in the bathtub, and people suspected that he killed her, though he was acquitted at trial.
-While in town for supplies, the shopkeeper asks if he has met Stetler, who Theo presumes is the home owner.
+While in town for supplies, the shopkeeper asks if Theo has met Stetler, who Theo presumes is the home owner.
 He mysteriously gives Theo a drafting triangle and tells him to measure the right angles, leaving Theo confused.

-Theo wrestles with feelings of jealousy and mistrust toward Susanna.
-One evening, while she is taking a bath, Theo checks the messages on her phone and laptop.
 Theo has a dream that night and sees someone has written in his meditation journal: "You should leave.
 Go now."
-The following morning, as he watches Susanna and Ella playing outside, he texts her.
-At the same time he sees Susanna look at her phone, he hears a text vibration on the kitchen counter and finds an identical phone with his messages on the screen.
-Realizing that she has a secret phone, he suspects she has been cheating on him.
-He confronts Susanna, and she admits to an affair with another actor.
+The following morning, Theo discovers Susanna has been hiding a secret phone from him.
+He confronts her, and she admits having an affair with an actor.
 Theo asks her to leave for the night, and she goes into town to stay at an inn.

-He returns to his journal to see that someone has now written “You should have left.
-Now it’s too late.”
-Upon discovering an anomaly in the angle between the wall and floor, they measure the kitchen and find that it is larger inside than outside.
-Ella and Theo get separated; the two of them appear to be experiencing separate visions in the dream world.
+He returns to his journal to see that someone has now written "You should have left.
+Now it's too late."
+Upon discovering an anomaly in the angle between the wall and floor, Theo and Ella measure the kitchen and find that it is larger inside than outside.
+They get separated, and they experience separate visions in the dream world.
 Once reunited, Theo calls Susanna, wanting her to come back and take him and Ella away from the house, but her phone is turned off.
 He then calls the shopkeeper, inquiring whether he knows of any cab services in the area.
 The shopkeeper replies that there are none and speaks of the house cryptically, saying that the Devil collects souls from there.